apache/mxnet/docs/tutorials/gluon/gluon_from_experiment_to_deployment.md

 oxford_102_flower_dataset.get_data(path)
 ```

-Now your data will be organized into the following format, all the images belong to the same category will be put together
+Now your data will be organized into the following format, all the images belong to the same category will be put together in the following pattern:
 ```bash
 data
 |--train